-- Using a handheld or stand mixer fitted with a paddle attachment, beat the cream cheese until light and fluffy.
+- For the filling: Using a stand mixer with paddle attachment or hand mixer, beat the cream cheese until light and fluffy.
 Add granulated sugar and beat on medium-high speed until the mixture is smooth and creamy, about 2 minutes.
 Add the sour cream, vanilla extract, and wine; beat on low speed until fully combined.
 On medium speed, add the eggs one at a time, beating after each addition until just blended.
 After the final egg is incorporated into the batter, stop mixing.

 - Pour the cheesecake batter on top of the crust.
 Use a rubber spatula or spoon to smooth it into an even layer.

-- Pour 1-inch of hot water into a large baking pan at the bottom of the oven (to simulate a water bath).
+- Pour 1-inch of hot water into a 9- x 13-inch baking pan at the bottom of the oven (to simulate a water bath).
 Put cheesecake on rack above the water-filled pan. (see Recipe Notes)

 - Bake cheesecake for 55-70 minutes or until the center is almost set.
 When it’s done, the center of the cheesecake will slightly wobble if you gently shake the pan.

 - Turn the oven off and open the oven door slightly.
 Let the cheesecake sit in the oven (with the water bath) as it cools down for 1 hour.
 Remove from the oven, then cool cheesecake completely at room temperature.

 - Refrigerate the cheesecake for at least 4 hours or overnight.